MOohTus/ODAMNet/README.md

 # README

-The goal of this project is to develop computational approaches to analyse the links and overlaps between chemicals and rare diseases.
+ODAMNet, a Python package to study molecular relationship between environmental factors (called chemicals here) and rare diseases.

 The [ODAMNet documentation][ODAMNet documentation] is available in ReadTheDocs.

-This project was created within the framework of the [EJRP-RD project][EJPRD].
+This tool was created within the framework of the [EJRP-RD project][EJPRD].

 ## Installation

 ### From PyPi

-ODAMNet is available as python package.
+ODAMNet is available as [Python package][pypi].
 You can easily install it using `pip`.

 ```console
 $ python3 -m pip install odamnet